1Marc/marcgrabanski.com/src/pages/articles/2010-07-28-groovy-escape-quote-string/index.md

 The problem comes when you have single quotes inside that JSON string.
 > “Strings are CON–FUSE–ING in groovy- I just want to print a dang backslash-quote “’” nope try again.. ‘\’” ..nope “\’” ..nope.. ‘\\’‘ ..?” – [2AM Tweet frustration](http://twitter.com/1Marc/status/19722616677)

 I looked up countless articles, and found out that it is not actually strings that are a deal.
-With Groovy, you have to use four slashes `s.replaceAll("'", "\\\\'")`.
-See, "Slashy Strings in Groovy":http://blog.adaptivesoftware.biz/2009/06/slashy-strings-in-groovy.html.
-This is also outlined in a forum thread where people were complaining about Java itself, "String.replaceAll troubles with regEx":http://www.velocityreviews.com/forums/t152246-string-replaceall-troubles-with-regex.html.
+With Groovy, you have to use four slashes `s.replaceAll(['", "\\\\'")`.
+See, "Slashy Strings in Groovy](http://blog.adaptivesoftware.biz/2009/06/slashy-strings-in-groovy.html).
+This is also outlined in a forum thread where people were complaining about Java itself, [String.replaceAll troubles with regEx](http://www.velocityreviews.com/forums/t152246-string-replaceall-troubles-with-regex.html).

 This is great if you want to print out a normal string:
 ```groovy